|Guide||♦||5 Triplogs||Mine 0||0 Topics|

 Short on Trail, Long on History

-This trail starts on the road to Javelina Picnic Ground on the hill overlooking and just prior to the picnic area.
-From the road the trail heads down a slight ridge and continues for about .2 miles.
+This trail starts on the road to Javelina Picnic Ground on the hill overlooking and just before the picnic area.
+From the road, the trail heads down a slight ridge and continues for about 0.2 miles.
 The trail splits at this point, follow the arrow and head right.
-Continue on down this trail, taking time to read the informative signs that are geared for both adults and children.
-At about .4 miles the remains of the Safford Freeman House can be seen.
+Continue down this trail, taking time to read the informative signs that are geared for both adults and children.
+At about 0.4 miles the remains of the Safford Freeman House can be seen.
 Only a slightly raised dirt mound over the foundation is all that remains.
-The trail continues on down to an unnamed wash (I call Freeman Wash) and continues up stream along this wash for about .2 miles before exiting the wash and heading up hill to complete the loop.
+The trail continues down to an unnamed wash (I call Freeman Wash) and continues upstream along this wash for about 0.2 miles before exiting the wash and heading uphill to complete the loop.
 The trail has markers with arrows along the way so pay attention to these particularly in the wash.
 This unnamed wash drains the very west end of Tanque Verde Ridge and heads west toward Old Spanish Trail.
 I recommend reading up on the history of Safford Freeman on the internet before doing this trail.
-I actually spent more time reading the information about the Freeman family on the internet then it took to walk this trail.
+I spent more time reading the information about the Freeman family on the internet than it took to walk this trail.